puneith/cloudml-template/README.md

 ### Repository Structure
 1. **template**: includes all the python module files to adapt to your data to build the ML trainer.

-2. **examples**: currently includes two examples, 1) classification, using the [Census Income](https://archive.ics.uci.edu/ml/datasets/Census+Income) dataset, and 2) regression, using the [House Pricing](https://www.kaggle.com/apratim87/housingdata/data) dataset
+2. **examples**: currently 3 examples are included, 1) classification, using the [Census Income](https://archive.ics.uci.edu/ml/datasets/Census+Income) dataset, 2) regression, using the [House Pricing](https://www.kaggle.com/apratim87/housingdata/data) dataset, and 3) regression, with a custom estimator, using [Natality Baby Weight](https://catalog.data.gov/dataset?tags=birth-weight) dataset.
 The examples show how the template is adapted given a dataset.
-The datasets are found in the examples' folders
+The datasets are found in the examples' folders.

 3. **scripts**: includes scripts to 1) train the model locally, 2) train the model on Cloud ML Engine,